-- a.
+a.
 Completion of on-line examination modules in the areas of Family Medicine, Emergency Medicine, Internal Medicine, Surgery, Pediatrics, Women's Health, Osteopathic Principles & Practices, and Psychiatry is a mandatory requirement to receive full credit for each of the above rotation disciplines.
 The modules are prepared by the National Board of Osteopathic Medical Examiners and entitled "Comprehensive Osteopathic Medical Achievement Test" (COMAT).
 Each module is designed to assess medical knowledge in the core subject area.
-The modules also serve to prepare the osteopathic medical student for the COMLEX Level 2CE examination, taken by KYCOM students after completion of the third year of study. - b.
+The modules also serve to prepare the osteopathic medical student for the COMLEX Level 2CE examination, taken by KYCOM students after completion of the third year of study.

+- b.
 Exams will be completed during the fourth week of the rotation. - c.
 For two rotation disciplines, e.g. family medicine exams will be completed during the fourth week of both rotations (Rotation grades for each discipline will be considered an "incomplete" until the exam result is received by the Associate Dean for Clinical Affairs. - d.
 The exam will account for 50% of the rotation grade.

-Class of 2022 COMAT Grading Chart
+Class of 2023 COMAT Grading Chart

-OPC V AND OPC VI 3.
+3. OPC V AND OPC VI

-COM 703 AND COM 704 Course Description: OPC V and VI are designated for (1) one credit hour each.
+OST 703 AND OST 704 Course Description: OPC V and VI are designated for (1) one credit hour each.
 These third-year courses are a continuation of the OPC I-IV course(s) and will serve to further expand and develop the world of osteopathic patient care through a multifaceted approach.
 These courses will be a standard didactic program for third year students.
-Students will be required to complete 2 video modules per 4week block.
+Students will be required to complete 2 video modules per 4-week block.
 These must be completed during each block, even if the student is off rotation for board study.
-All modules will be presented on the Panopto Video Center and/or AOPTIC websites.
+All modules will be presented on the Panopto Video Center.
 Sessions will work in conjunction with the scheduled third year rotations.

-Grading Policy: Students may complete a pre-exam prior to viewing each module.
+Grading Policy: Students must complete a post-exam.
 Each post-exam will be worth 5 points.
 There will be 5 post-exam questions per module.

-OPC V Post-Exam (5 points) 50 Points Total Possible Points for the Course: 50 Points Course Passage = 70% or 35 of the total points available

-Course Passage = 10% or 35 of the total points available

-OPC VI Post-Exam (5 points) 50 Points Total Possible Points for the Course: 50 Points Course Decrease $= 70\%$ or 25 of the total points evoilable
+OPC V Post-Exam (5 points) 50 Points Total Possible Points for the Course: Course Passage = 70% or 35 of the total points available 50 Points OPC VI Post-Exam (5 points) Total Possible Points for the Course: 50 Points Course Passage = 70% or 35 of the total points available 50 Points will revisit and pass the modules failed.
+Remediation will be required during winter break for OPC V and during the clinical capstone course for OPC VI.